+With this in mind, the $d_s$ value incorporates information related to each activity into the CSI phase matrix generating a characteristic modal number ($d_s$) for each symbol and applying it in the time domain via time characteristic subcarriers $k$, on which condition $|\widecheck{\phi}_{s,k}-{\widecheck{\phi}}_{s,k-1}| > d_s$ is satisfied.
+With this phase correction method, the jumps are not completely eliminated, but their value is reduced and uniformed to the $d_s$ value.
+So the information is preserved while distortion is reduced.
+In short, new information is added to each OFDM symbol using the new variable $d_s$: how many times it is repeated, between which subcarriers, and what its magnitude is.
+All this is intended to help the prediction algorithms to classify correctly.
+The benefits of this processing are confirmed by the good results obtained, as seen in section \ref{sec:results}.

-In Fig. \ref{TSFR}, the effect of the time SG filtering and the gap removal process is shown for a certain CSI symbol in the OPERAnet dataset (tx1rx1, $s$ = 50) \cite{operanet}.
+In Fig. \ref{lrr_tsfr}b, the effect of the time SG filtering and the gap removal process is shown for a certain CSI symbol in the OPERAnet dataset (tx1rx1, $s$ = 50).
 We can observe that several large steps are generated after SG filtering in the blue areas and, afterward, removed with the proposed threshold-based method.

-The complete TSFR method is described in Algorithm \ref{alg2}.
-In Fig. \ref{dvbimage}, representations of the processed CSI phase matrices in different steps of Algorithm \ref{alg2} are shown for a certain estimated phase CSI matrix $\boldsymbol{\widehat{\Theta}}_{SxK}$ corresponding to real measurements.
+The complete TSFR method is described in Algorithm \ref{alg1}.
+In Fig. \ref{dvbimage}, representations of the processed CSI phase matrices using different phase processing are shown for a certain estimated phase CSI matrix $\boldsymbol{\widehat{\Theta}}_{SxK}$ corresponding to real measurements.
 One can initially observe the synchronization errors in the measured phases.
-Corrections of the linear phase impairments are carried out with the proposed LRR solution, and $\boldsymbol{\widecheck{\Theta}}_{SxK}$ matrix is depicted in Fig. \ref{dvbimage}c.
+Corrections of the linear phase impairments are carried out with the proposed LRT solution, and $\boldsymbol{\widecheck{\Theta}}_{SxK}$ matrix is depicted in Fig. \ref{dvbimage}c.
 In Fig. \ref{dvbimage}b, we can also observe the corrections performed with the traditional LT method.
 Finally, the output of the TSFR solution $\boldsymbol{\widetilde{\Phi}}_{SxK}$ is given in Fig. \ref{dvbimage}e.
-Additionally, we can see in Fig. \ref{dvbimage}d the processed phase when the LRR method is applied along with two-dimensional SG filtering.
+Additionally, we can see in Fig. \ref{dvbimage}d the processed phase when the LRT method is applied along with two-dimensional SG filtering.

 Finally, after the TSFR-based phase processing, the processed CSI matrix $\boldsymbol{\widetilde{H}}_{SxK}$ can be reconstructed:

 where $\widetilde{h}_{s,k}=\left|\widehat{h}_{s,k}\right|e^{j\widetilde{\phi}_{s,k}}$.